-Criteria for exclusion3

-Individuals for whom valid consent, or 'best-interests' decision in accordance with the Lasting Powers of Attorney and Capacity Act 2018 and the Mental Health Act 2016, has not been obtained (for further information on consent see Chapter 2 of 'The Green Book').
-The Patient information leaflet (PIL) for the vaccine to be used should be available to inform consent.

-Individuals who:

-- are less than 1 year of age, unless indicated for the prevention of secondary cases of MenC disease. - are aged 10 years and over, unless indicated for the prevention of secondary cases of MenC disease. - have had a confirmed anaphylactic reaction to a previous dose of Hib or MenC containing vaccine or to any components of the vaccine, including any conjugate vaccines where tetanus toxoid is used in the conjugate. - are suffering from acute severe febrile illness (the presence of a minor infection or minor illnesses without fever or systemic upset are not a contraindication for immunisation)

-Cautions including any relevant action to be taken

-If a seizure associated with a fever occurred within 72 hours of a previous immunisation, immunisation should continue as recommended if a cause is identified or the child recovers within 24 hours.
+Criteria for exclusion 3 Individuals for whom no valid consent has been received.
+Individuals who: are less than 1 year of age, unless indicated for the prevention of secondary cases of MenC disease are aged 10 years and over, unless indicated for the prevention of secondary cases of MenC disease • have had a confirmed anaphylactic reaction to a previous dose of Hib or MenC containing vaccine or to any components of the vaccine, including any conjugate vaccines where tetanus toxoid is used in the conjugate. are suffering from acute severe febrile illness (the presence of a minor infection or minor illnesses without fever or systemic upset are not a contraindication for immunisation) Cautions including any relevant action to be taken If a seizure associated with a fever occurred within 72 hours of a previous immunisation, immunisation should continue as recommended if a cause is identified or the child recovers within 24 hours.
 However, if no underlying cause has been found and the child did not recover completely within 24 hours, further immunisation should be deferred until the condition is stable (as assessed by an appropriate clinician such as their GP or paediatrician).
 The immunogenicity of the vaccine could be reduced in immunosuppressed subjects.
 Vaccination should proceed in accordance with the national recommendations.
 However, re-immunisation may need to be considered.
 Seek medical advice as appropriate.
 Syncope (fainting) can occur following, or even before, any vaccination especially in adolescents as a psychogenic response to the needle injection.
 This can be accompanied by several neurological signs such as transient visual disturbance, paraesthesia and tonic-clonic limb movements during recovery.
 It is important that procedures are in place to avoid injury from faints.

+Action to be taken if the patient is excluded If aged less than 1 year, Hib/MenC is not routinely indicated.
+If aged 10 years and over or has received a dose of Hib and MenC conjugate containing vaccine from 1 year of age, Hib/MenC immunisation is not indicated unless the individual requires immunisation for the prevention of secondary cases of MenC disease.
+Individuals suffering acute sever